evkx/evkx.github.io/content/models/nio/et9/ET9/_index.md

 Nio ET9 has an all-wheel drive system supported by two motors, one on each axle.
 The motors used are [Induction Motors](../../../../technology/motors/asm/) at the front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at the rear axle.

 The front suspension and rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The  suspension has steel springs with a fixed height but an optional damping adjustment.
-The ground clearance with this suspension is 88 mm.
+The ground clearance with this suspension is 150 mm.

 ### Steering

 Dynamic steering is a standard feature on the Nio ET9.
 Dynamic steering varies the steering ratio as a function of driving speed.
+In addition,  rear-wheel steering is available as a standard feature.
+Rear wheel steering reduces the turning circle when going slow.

 ### Brakes